maarten-pennings/WordClock/README.md

 [ESP8266 compiler and libraries](https://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/).

 Download the [WordClockFull](sketches/WordClockFull).
+It does need the Adafruit NeoPixel library, that you find in the Arduino Library manager.
 It does need the configuration library [Cfg](https://github.com/maarten-pennings/Cfg) and the persistent storage library [Nvm](https://github.com/maarten-pennings/Nvm)